FacebookLinkedinYoutubeInstagram

 Half-hardy plants such as Japanese maple, Magnolias, Paperbark maples, some varieties of Redbud, Burning Bush and Rose of Sharon showed a high amount of injury .
 As trees struggled to put out their foliage it became evident that others were affected as well.
 Many Honeylocusts and Pears displayed dead branch tips.
 Silver maples, Ash, Black locusts and some Lindens took longer to fully leaf out.
 Many Northern pin oaks in the northern forests were damaged, some were even killed.
 The list is still being added to.
 Not all individuals of a species were affected as it mattered what exposure, wind direction and other variables (of each micro-climate) there were.

 Pruning out the dead and damaged branches will be necessary.
 Also other care to help plants recover from this damage may help as well.
-Call your Wachtel Tree Science Certified Arborist to help assess and determine appropriate care strategies to preserve your trees.
+Contact your Wachtel Tree Science Certified Arborist to help assess and determine appropriate care strategies to preserve your trees.

 Contact Information